Is tap water safe to drink? Is bottled water safer than tap water?

 Following recent reports of nationwide scandals involving water quality, Americans continue to question the safety of their tap water provided by municipal sources.
 We use tap water to wash the dishes, water our lawns, share with our pets and most importantly we drink it.
 While some Southern Californians drink tap water, others prefer bottled water and continue to ask whether Southern California tap water is safe?

 The Food and Drug Administration (FDA) is responsible for monitoring the safety of bottled water, while public tap water is regulated by the U.S. Environmental Protection Agency (EPA).
 The difference in the regulation processes between the two vary greatly.
 In California, bottled water must be tested and meet the same limits as potable water, but testing is much less frequent and is performed only on samples at the bottling plant.
 This would not detect any leaching of plastic components from bottles or bacteria that might grow during storage.

-Potable water systems, which is drinking water, monitor and conduct testing throughout the pipelines delivering water to customers.
+Potable water systems, which include drinking water, monitor and conduct testing throughout the pipelines delivering water to customers.
 Bottled water is required to report test results only if requested, while public water systems must provide water quality results each year to their customers.

 In comparison, because of the Safe Drinking Water Act, municipal water agencies are required to conduct extensive regular water quality testing by certified laboratories.
 Furthermore, public water agencies are required to provide customers with annual water quality reports.
 Customers can easily access reports on the local water supply by reviewing information on their water agency’s website; bottled water companies are not required to do the same.